Parts of a Flower With Their Structure and Functions

 Q.2.
 What is a unisexual flower?

 Ans.
-When a flower has either stamens or carpels, but not both of them, it is said to be a unisexual flower.
-Example: papaya and coconut flower etc.
+When a flower has either stamens or carpels, but not both of them, it is called a unisexual flower.
+Example: papaya and watermelon.

 Q.3.
 What is a bisexual flower?

 Ans.
-When a flower has both stamens and carpels, it is said to be a bisexual flower.
-Example: rose and mustard flower etc.
+When a flower has both stamens and carpels, it is called a bisexual flower.
+Example: rose and mustard flower.

 Q.4.
 Which part of a flower contains the ovary?

 Ans.
 The ovary is the enlarged basal portion of the pistil where ovules are formed.